NLnetLabs/nsd-manual/source/running/logging.rst

 Logging
 -------

-NSD doesn't do any logging.
-We believe that logging is a separate task and has to be done independently from the core operation.
+NSD does not provide any DNS logging.
+We believe that this is a separate task and has to be done independently from the core operation.
 This consciously is not part of NSD itself in order to keep NSD focused and minimise its complexity.
 It is better to leave logging and tracing to separate dedicated tools.

 The `CAIDA dnsstat tool <https://www.caida.org/catalog/software/dnsstat/>`_ can easily be configured and/or modified to suit local statistics requirements